-One of only two red Jaguar D-Types ever produced and bought new from the former chief executive of the Formula One Group, Bernie Ecclestone will return to auction in January 2021.
+One of only two red Jaguar D-Types ever produced and bought new from the former chief executive of the Formula One Group, Bernie Ecclestone has sold for £3,983,454 on 22 January 2021.

 Chassis no. XKD 518 was built and subsequently delivered to Henlys of Manchester where the curvaceous and already rare D-Type stood out from the usual British Racing Green or Ecurie Ecosse Blue by sporting a flamboyant red overcoat with an interior trimmed to match perfectly.